stt-datacore/website/static/crew/tuvok_maquis_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 6
-events: 11
+events: 12
 in_portal: true
 published: true
 ---

-Janeway's right hand man will be equally reliable for you.
-As I parrot for every SEC/SCI crew, there just aren't many options for that skill set and so the voyage numbers can be tossed out the window, or at least gently set outside.
-As of now, there are only five SEC/SCI crew rated better for voyages.
-Considering his solid base and a couple events per year to pair with it, he may not be a superstar, but you won't go too long without calling his number.
+Janeway's right hand man has been equally reliable to players for years.
+He's slipping down the stat ranks through no fault of his own, but despite a never-ending crop of better statistical looking cards, Tuvok holds his own with a strong voyage skill set and regular events.
+He may not be a superstar, but you won't go too long without calling his number.